Mind maps for generating knowledge: A guide for teachers

 Final thoughts on mind maps

-It is suggested to use different colours, use images and symbols and print words, for increasing the effectiveness of a Mind Map.
+Once teaching staff and students are comfortable with the concept behind mental mapping then it is suggested to use different colours, images and symbols to engage students and increase the effectiveness of a Mind Map.

 If you have to perform any form of research or note-taking then a mind mapping application might do just the job.